PowerShell variables, data types and objects

 Objects-Members (GM)

 Objects can also be stored in a variable.
-For example, get-service
+For example, get-service can be used to store a specific service in a variable:

 $s=get-service -name wuauserv